 You’ll get paid, your tuition fees will be covered by your employer and the government, and you’ll even clock up some holiday pay as you go.

 A degree apprenticeship gives you real work experience, alongside the knowledge and theory you'll get from studying a degree.
-It could kick-start your career, and give you a strong CV tailored to the field you want to work in.
+By allowing you to develop the skills and knowledge for specific jobs and careers it could kick-start your career and give you a strong CV tailored to the field you want to work in.
+Plus, you’re also likely to develop transferable skills, considered relevant by industry, employers, and universities and colleges.

 Assuming there’s a degree apprenticeship available in your choice of profession, the decision could be largely informed by the way you learn and whether you're ready to commit to a specific career path.